gerardd33/Tidy/spec/guide.md

 Other useful features include:

-- Higher-order functions and lambdas, for example: ``list.map((x) -> 2 * x)``.
+- Higher-order functions and lambdas, for example: ``list.map((x: Int) -> 2 * x)``.

 - *Pass* literal of type *Void* (*NOP*).
 Can be used when you need or want to explicitly return something in an action with return type *Void*.

 ## Style

 - Tidy is pretty serious about style conventions.
 It doesn't force you to keep most of them through syntax errors but it doesn't guarantee sensible interpretation of weird syntactic corner cases.
-In particular you should treat whitespaces seriously.
+In particular, you should treat whitespaces seriously.
 The style used in the snippets above is highly encouraged.
 It closely resembles Java/Scala style conventions, so when in doubt, use those.
 Also, use curly brackets in multi-line expressions and don't put multiple expressions separate expressions (e.g. in action bodies) on one line.

 - In imperative expressions (imperative *if*, *while*, *foreach*) curly brackets are obligatory.